 I decided to impose upon myself the rule of posting to the blog daily for at least a year.
 Though hard, the practice of writing regularly has encouraged me to read more and is making it easier to tackle new writing projects.
 To ease the workload a bit, I decided to “cheat” a bit by posting a list of my favorite security reads of the week every Saturday and an interesting quote on Sundays.

 Some friends in the security community liked the idea of aiming to write one post per day and decided to challenge themselves to do the same.
 David Cowen called this the Zeltser challenge when he decided to give it a try.
-Matt Bromiley took on the challenge as well.
+Matt Bromiley took on the challenge as well, as did Stacey Randolph!
 If you end up deciding to do this, let me know :-)

 Where to Focus?